guangylegend/Prediction_Hive/README.md

 - Hivemall: 0.4.2-rc.2.

 The code is seperated into two parts after ETL.
-First part: feature extraction and listing.
+### First part: feature extraction and listing:
 File: Generate.hive Gen.jar
-Description:
+#### Description:

 Generate.hive gets input from raw data, extracting the features we may use, like the total win, home win, away win, possession and so on.

 Gen.jar goes one more step, to label the data outputed from Generate.hive and format the data into a new structure which can be used to train models.

-Second part: machine learning.
+### Second part: machine learning.
 File: AROW.hive SCW2.hive RF.hive Ensemble.hive
-Description:
+#### Description:
 Three machine learning algorithms are implemented to give the analytics.
 We use Hivemall as the machine learning library which provides us with lots of useful functions.
 These three algorithms are all based on hive thus scalable.